shiva508/-java-zero-to-hero/docs/java/Reflection.md

 # Reflection
-### Ability of software to analyse it self
+### Ability of software to analyse itself
-### process of examining the runtime behaviour of a class at runtime
+### Process of examining the runtime behaviour of a class at runtime